 We must sit back now and wait while the experts in this subject go back into their corners and contemplate what the latest round in this arena has produced.
 Let us caution you, our readers, to remain open to any outcome since this type of science in progress is likely to go on for quite a while.
 We consider it exciting.
 We just may be on the brink of a new era in modern science!
 (See Think and Believe, Sept./Oct.
 1984)

-This was published as an article in the July/August 1989 Think and Believe.
+Originally published in the July/August 1989 issue of Think and Believe.

 Please call our office or email us at firstname.lastname@example.org for additional resources on these subjects.